-Every week tens of millions of gallons of explosive Bakken crude oil is transported in outdated train tanker cars over aging rail infrastructure from Montreal, Quebec to Albany, New York.
+Every week tens of millions of gallons of explosive Bakken crude oil are transported in outdated train tanker cars over an aging rail infrastructure from Montreal, Quebec, to Albany, New York.
 An oil train derailment along Lake Champlain or the Hudson River could be devastating to the region's people, wildlife, and natural resources.

-Oil train transportation along Lake Champlain and the Hudson River must be stopped by Congressional action.
-There is currently no safe way to transport oil by trains.
-The threat is imminent, and no community can afford a tragedy like that of the horrific 2013 Lac-Mégantic oil train derailment that killed 47 people and incinerated the downtown in an enormous explosion.
-We should be using our rail system for reducing our dependence on fossil fuels—not for increasing fossil fuel consumption—by efficiently transporting safe commodities, and people, in trains.
+Oil train transportation along Lake Champlain and the Hudson River must be stopped by congressional action.
+There is currently no safe way to transport oil by trains—and with declining oil use, particularly in the Northeast, there is no need to move oil by rail along aging tracks in a sensitive and remote region.
+The threat is imminent, and no community can afford a tragedy like that of the horrific 2013 oil train derailment in Lac-Mégantic, Quebec, that killed 47 people and incinerated the downtown in an enormous explosion.
+Nor can we risk the impacts to wildlife that an oil-by-rail disaster would cause to an important natural treasure like Lake Champlain.
+We should be using our rail system for reducing our dependence on fossil fuels by efficiently transporting safe commodities, and people, in trains.

 Report – Tar Sands at Our Doorstep: The Threat to the Lake Champlain Region's Waters, Wildlife, and Climate